The information in this post comes from the paper “Tracing Cross Border Web Tracking.” To read the full study, please click here.

 So why aren’t more people researching this method?
 The simple answer: Because extracting the geolocation of users requires having access to real tracking flows that originate from users and terminate at trackers.
 On top of getting actual user permission for investigating tracking flows, precision of user location and complete measurements prove to be further challenges.

-Despite the barriers, one research group, with support from Benocs, realized its necessity and found a solution by developing an extensive measurement methodology for quantifying the amount of tracking flows that cross data protected borders with the use of browser extensions in order to render advertising and detect tracking flows.
+Despite the barriers, one research group, with support from Benocs, realized its necessity and found a solution by developing an extensive measurement methodology for quantifying the amount of tracking flows that cross data protected borders through a browser extensions in order to render advertising and detect tracking flows.
 This is especially ground breaking because the method manages, according to the study, double the amount of tracking flows as previous studies, and shows the actual confinement of trackers staying within the EU.
-This study also managed to find out in an ethical way whether trackers track sensitive data such as religion, health, sexuality, to name a few, all of which are off-limits under the GDPR.
+This study also managed to find out whether trackers track sensitive data such as religion, health, sexuality, to name a few, without violating the GDPR.

 They also found that, despite the regulations on tracking flows with sensitive and protected data categories, around 3% of the total tracking flows identified in this study fall within the protected categories.
 This 3% is evidence of violations.

 These results are especially important when trying to figure out how well companies are actually abiding by this law.